Art Gallery of New South Wales 2017 exterior daylight August feat Archibald Prize banners (C) AGNSW photographer credit Felicity Jenkins

 • Sydney

 What is it?
-Perched 83 storeys above the streets of the CBD, this quirky, retro-futurist cocktail lounge is the highest place to drink in Sydney, located on the second-to-highest floor of Sydney Tower.
+Perched 83 storeys above the streets of the CBD, this quirky, retro-futurist cocktail lounge is among the highest places to drink in Sydney, located on the second-to-highest floor of Sydney Tower.

 Why go?
 The views of Greater Sydney from the Golden Bucket are simply jaw-dropping, stretching all the way to the Pacific horizon in the east, Ku-Ring-Gai Chase National Park in the north, the Blue Mountains in the west, and Cronulla in the south.
-You won't find vistas as impressive as these anywhere else in the city.
+Though Sydney has its share of beautiful rooftop bars, it's hard to find a place to drink with vistas as impressive as these.

 • Art